DoviniJ/GxEprsDummy/README.md

 Qphe_target <- paste0(inst_path, "/Qphe_target.txt")
 Qcov_target <- paste0(inst_path, "/Qcov_target.txt")
 ```
 Note that the step 3.1.3 described above is to call the embedded data files in this package itself.
 However, when the users have to call their own data, they can follow the same approach.
 It is more convenient if the users can store all their data files in the same working directory.
-For example, assume that the file names are as follows:
+For example, assume that the file names are as follows
+(Refer to 'File Formats' section of this document to view the format details of each of the following input file):
 * binary files: mydata.fam, mydata.bim and mydata.bed
 * phenotype file of discovery sample (binary outcome): Bpd.txt
 * covariate file of discovery sample (binary outcome): Bcd.txt